This photo includes some of our previous partners as well as our current partners.

 Our Practice Nurses are highly qualified and experienced members of the Practice team.
 They are involved in screening and chronic disease management and can offer advice on numerous health topics.

-The Treatment Room Nurse is involved in blood samples, ear syringing, routine blood pressure checks , wound dressings, injections and suture removal.
+The Treatment Room Nurse and health care assistants are involved in blood samples, ear syringing, routine blood pressure checks , wound dressings, injections and suture removal.

 Michelle Fitzpatrick MCMI

 Michelle is responsible for general organisation and the day to day running of the practice.

 Who aids Michelle in the running of the practice and managing our clerical staff